(syllabus and calendar)

 The class that implements the interface can be instantiated.

-Although an interface can be compile to a bytecode file, and the bytecode file has the normal extension .class, this is because .class is the extension for all bytecode the JVM considers.
-However, ISeries is NOT a class, and its bytecode has no point of entry for execution.
+An interface can be compiled to a bytecode file, and the bytecode file has the normal extension .class.
+However, ISeries is NOT a class, and its bytecode has no point of entry for execution because the main method is an implementation and interfaces have zero implementation.

 Whereas a subclass extends its superclass, with interfaces, the implementing class declares the keyword implements, which signals the compiler that this class follows the specifications of the ISeries interface.